Chargebackhit API Reference

 Array of objects

-This includes parameters such as system ID, merchant internal ID, CAID, status, required products, ARNs, etc.
+It includes parameters such as system ID, merchant internal ID, CAID, status, required products, ARNs, and other related data.

 object